junxit/us-congress-bills-111/metadata.md

 - 2009-04-28 — Mr. Baca moved to suspend the rules and pass the bill.
 - 2009-04-28 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 422 - 1, 1 Present (Roll no. 210). (text: CR H4857-4858)
 - 2009-04-28 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 422 - 1, 1 Present (Roll no. 210).(text: CR H4857-4858)
+- 2009-04-29 — Received in the Senate and Read twice and referred to the Committee on Banking, Housing, and Urban Affairs.